top of page

 CONTACT DETAILS AND ACTIONS CHECK LIST

 To facilitate the very best support for you whilst embarked on the event, we have prepared some contact information below that should assist you and loved ones both before departure and then throughout your Event experience in South America.
-Please find a series of phone numbers and email addresses and instructions on which is to be used; and for what.
+Please find a series of email addresses and instructions on which is to be used; and for what.

 Finally, we have included an action checklist so you may tick off the pre-event jobs arising from this Essential Event Information document.